I look forward to seeing what the next generations do for themselves,

 us and the world in the coming years.

 At 14 my son saved a life.

 It was mine.

-It was because of his quick thinking that I’m here today.
+Because of his quick thinking I’m here today.

 no air, no sound.